CrossWars-Project/Documents-and-pitch/user_guides/README.md

 - View your stats.

-- Clear simple yet attractive design.
+- Clear, simple yet attractive design.

 ## How to Play
-- Navigate to [crosswars.xyz](crosswars.xyz) (as of 10/28 we are not yet live, beta games will open 11/4!)
+- Navigate to [crosswars.xyz](crosswars.xyz) (as of 11/13 we are not yet live, beta games will open 11/4!)
 - Sign up and validate your email and login!
 - Select what type of game you want to play
    - Solo, just go ahead and play as you expect